michellecruz/jobs-cms/README.md

 You can download the zip directly from Github or through the command line.

-If downloading through the command line, navigate to the directory where you would like to copy this repository.
+If you're downloading through the command line, navigate to the directory where you would like to copy this repository.
 This can be anywhere in your local file system, like your home directory.
 For example:

 ```bash
 $ cd ~/